AR-js-org/AR.js-Docs/docs/index.md

 Please follow this simple steps:

-- Try the following snippet, and change `add-your-latitude` and `add-your-longitude` with your latitude and longitude, without the `<>`.
+- Create a new project with the following snippet, and change `add-your-latitude` and `add-your-longitude` with your latitude and longitude, without the `<>`.
+- Run it on a server
-- Activate GPS on your phone and run the example.
+- Activate GPS on your phone and navigate to the example URL
 - Look around.
 You should see the text looking at you, appearing in the requested position, even if you look around and move.

 ```html